Learn more about urinary incontinence: introduction

 In some cases, it may be suggested that you have an artificial urinary sphincter fitted to relieve your incontinence.

-An artificial sphincter consists of 3 parts:
+An artificial sphincter has 3 parts:

-In the long term, it's not uncommon for the device to eventually stop working, in which case further surgery may be needed to remove it.
+It's not uncommon for the device to eventually stop working, in which case further surgery may be needed to remove it.